edinburgh-university-OOSA/final-assessment-freddiegi02/README1.md

 ## Geting Started

-These instructions will get you a copy of the project up and running on your local machine to run and test the code.
+These instructions will get you a copy of the project up and running on your laptop to run and test the code.

 ### Prerequisites
-All of the librairs used in this project are already installed in Edinburgh University Scotia environment.
-If you are using the libraies using the command:
+All of the libraries used in this project are already installed in Edinburgh University Scotia environment.
+If you do encounter any errors you can install them using the following commands.
 ```
 pip install <library_name>
 ```